2024-25 Sacramento Kings Depth Chart: Get to Know the Kings Starting Lineup, Full Kings Roster

 Who is the Kings’ General Manager?

+The Kings currently do not have a General Manager after firing Monte McNair, following the disappointing loss to the Mavericks.
 McNair left the Houston Rockets in September 2020 after having spent 13 years in that organization.
-He is the reigning Executive of the Year after having acquired Sabonis from Indiana for Buddy Hield and Tyrese Haliburton, helping the Kings become a third seed in last year's playoffs.
+He was the reigning Executive of the Year a few seasons ago after having acquired Sabonis from Indiana for Buddy Hield and Tyrese Haliburton, helping the Kings become a third seed in 2022-2023.
+But the loss left a sour taste, and he was given the

 Sacramento Kings Roster FAQs